ak66666/ThumbsUp-Trackball-v3/README.md

 # ThumbsUp!
-Trackball
+Trackball v3.

 A PCB-based thumb-operated trackball, inspired by Elecom EX-G left hand trackball, Ploopy Nano trackball, and my own ThumbsUp! keyboards.

-To be suitable for both left- and right-hand usage.
+To be suitable for both left- and right-hand usage (in "portrairt" orientation), and also be finger-operated (in "landscape").
-The top two the plates can be re-attached at 180 degree and the cross-board connectors will swap left and right buttons, and the firmware will change the trackball movement direction.
+A three-position switch/soldering pad tells the device which mode to use - that will define the rotating direction.

+It is a continuation of Trackball v2 - with the switches moved around, top board rotation eliminated, and some other minor changes.

 Off-the-shelf ProMicro-style MCUs are considered:
 - Atmega- or RP2040-driven with QMK-based firmware - wired.